windsurfer99/ST_StreamLabs-Water-Flow/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Getting an API Key
 You will need to do is request an API key for your account.
 Follow the instructions on the [Streamlabs Getting Started](https://developer.streamlabswater.com/docs/getting-started.html) page to request your API key.
-The library supports the API key mode of authentication, so make sure you follow the steps to request that (OAUTH2 is not currently supported).
+This interface supports the API key mode of authentication (OAUTH2 is not currently supported), so make sure you follow the steps to request that.
 ### Prerequisites

 What things you need to install the software and how to install them